-Dramatically jagged mountains, covered by a picturesque layer of eternal snow overtowering fir-covered hills.
+Dramatically jagged mountains, covered by a picturesque layer of eternal snow overtowering fir-covered hills – Bariloche is a Swiss Vacation, however, on the Opposite Side of the Globe.
 Trouts jumping in ice-cold turquoise waters of glacier lakes, rivers, and creeks.

 I’ve heard that there are people travelling periodically to the region west of Tokyo just to take a good shot of Mount Fuji.